shawngraham/cdh2020/content/en/week/2/instructions.md

 ### Do

 Try to work through as many of these exercises as you can.
 Don't worry too much if you get stuck: the point is to push yourself beyond your _current_ level of ability.
+You are not grade on _how many_ of these you do, but rather on how you push your development as a digital historian: and that journey looks different for each of you.

 + Download and install the [Sublime Text Editor](https://www.sublimetext.com/)
 + Install Conda